itszairi/FreeviewMY/README.md

 of the digital free-to-air television networks/channels as well as Digital/FM Radios that are exist in Malaysia.
 Some channel links that exist in this IPTV are source-based on MYTV Mana-Mana by MYTV Broadcasting and RTMKlik by Radio and Television of Malaysia, also known as RTM (not to worry as these both OTT/streaming platforms are free to watch anywhere you're in).
-Besides free-to-air television channels, Freeview Malaysia also provides some free international channels such as TVRI World, TRT World, CNA, CGTN, etc.
+Besides free-to-air television channels, Freeview Malaysia also provides some free international channels such as TVRI World, TRT World, CNA, NHK World, Arirang TV, CGTN, etc.

 ## Disclaimer